-- How they voted in April
+- How they voted in October

 This is a regular CATCH summary of votes at committee and council meetings.
-This report covers the month of April 2013.
+This report covers the month of October 2013.
 The first line of each entry identifies the issue, followed by a brief description.
 This is followed by the location of the vote in the third line.
 Multiple votes on the same issue are reported together.
 Absentees are only listed where reported in the minutes and where the missing councillors are members of that committee or decision-making body.
 Links are provided to source documents.
 Note that the vast majority of council decisions are unanimous and the votes are not officially recorded.

 Nov 19, 2013

 Copyright © 2013 - Citizens At City Hall